adarshaherle/jobexecutor/design.md

 -   **No Caching:** Every request reads fresh from memory.
 While adequate for small loads, it may lead to inefficiencies if operations become costly at scale.

 -   **Basic Concurrency:** Job execution uses simple concurrency controls (e.g., semaphores) without a sophisticated worker pool.
-This limits dynamic scaling and persistence of queued jobs.
+This limits dynamic scaling and persistence of jobs.

 -   **Immediate Execution:** Jobs run as soon as a slot is available, with no built-in scheduling for future execution.